We recently released v3 of pipeline configurations which uses a more intuitive

 you can use a custom name as the key.Development workflow

-, there’s an implict iterative workflow of configure -> apply -> monitor
+Similar to the software development workflow ofedit -> compile -> run, there’s an implict iterative workflow of configure -> apply -> monitor for developing pipelines.

-: Monitor how the pipeline behaves.
+configure: Create/edit the configuration yaml file.apply: Apply the configuration aka run the pipeline.monitor: Monitor how the pipeline behaves.
 This will help create insights that’ll generate ideas for the first step.

 Understanding Pipeline Runtime Lifecycle

-attribute represents the desired status of the pipeline and is provided by the user.
+Thestatus attribute represents the desired status of the pipeline and is provided by the user.
 Applicable values are:

-means the user wants to save-progress made by the pipeline so far and stop it.
+ACTIVEmeans the user wants to start the pipeline.INACTIVEmeans the user wants to stop the pipeline.PAUSEDmeans the user wants to save-progress made by the pipeline so far and stop it.

-has a runtime status as well.
+ACTIVE has a runtime status as well.
 Runtime represents the execution of the pipeline.
 Applicable runtime status values are:

 Successful pipeline lifecycle